antlr/stringtemplate4/doc/releasing-st4.md

 ## Maven release

-The maven deploy lifecycle phased deploys the artifacts and the poms for the ANTLR project to the [sonatype remote staging server](https://oss.sonatype.org/content/repositories/snapshots/org/antlr/ST4).
+The maven deploy lifecycle phased deploys the artifacts and the poms for the ST4 project to the [sonatype remote staging server](https://oss.sonatype.org/content/repositories/snapshots/org/antlr/ST4).

 ```bash
 mvn deploy -DskipTests
 ```

+Make sure `gpg` is installed (`brew install gpg` on mac).
+Also must [create a key and publish it](https://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/) then update `.m2/settings` to use that public key.

 Now, do this: